a81940595/DNN/README.md

 # PGM2JPG
-PGM photos to JPG photos
+a  little python program,used for PGM format img to JPG